chriswebb09/chriswebb09.github.io/_posts/2017-04-06-building-with-python-requests.md

         return urls
 {% endhighlight %}

 This method takes in self as a parameter as well.
-We set our variable r to the results of a HTTP GET request to the url we specified initially.Using re.findall we look through r.text for text that match url patterns.
-These are stored in our urls variable and returned at the end of the method.
+We set our variable r to the results of an HTTP GET request to the URL we specified initially.Using re.findall we look through r.text for text that matches URL patterns.
+These are stored in our URLs variable and returned at the end of the method.

 ### Python re Module

 The Python re module is provided in the Python standard library and gives the language Perl-like regular expression patterns.
-Regular expressions are a way ofspecifying certain patterns within strings.
+Regular expressions are a way of specifying certain patterns within strings.

 Wikipedia entry for Regular Expressions:
 _A regular expression, regex or regexp[1] (sometimes called a rational expression) is, in theoretical computer science and formal language theory, a sequence of characters that define a search pattern.
 Usually this pattern is then used by string searching algorithms for "find" or "find and replace" operations on strings._

-This could be a phone number or email address or in this case, URLs.
+A regular expression could match phone number or email address or in this case, URLs.
 This strange looking string is a regex pattern for matching text to URLs:

 {% highlight py linenos %}
 'http[s]?://(?:[a-zA-Z]|[0-9]|[$-_@.&+]|[!*\(\),]|(?:%[0-9a-fA-F][0-9a-fA-F]))+'